tapasvimishra/Retrieval-Augmented-Generation-on-Financial-Data/README.md

 # Retrieval-Augmented-Generation-

-# RAG-Powered Q&A for Financial Research Papaers with LlamaIndex
+# RAG-Powered Q&A for Financial Research Papers with LlamaIndex

 ## Description:
 #### Developed a Retrieval-Augmented Generation (RAG) application using LlamaIndex to interactively